Muhammad-Ali-70/React-Native-Task-Bazaraf/README.md

 ## Overview

-This React Native application calculates and displays the straight-line (great-circle) distance between two selected locations on a map.
-The app includes user-friendly features such as geolocation, manual coordinate input, map type switching, and Lottie animations to enhance the user experience.
+This React Native application calculates and displays the straight-line distance between two selected locations on a map.
+The app supports geolocation, map type switching, and Lottie animations to enhance the user experience.

-### Key Features:
+## Key Features:

 - Map display with markers for two locations.
-- Calculation of the straight-line distance between the selected locations.
+- Straight-line distance calculation between the locations.
-- Dynamic updating of the distance as the user moves the markers.
+- Dynamic distance updates as the markers are moved.
-- Option to fetch and display the user's current location as a marker.
+- Option to fetch the user's current location.
 - Map type switching (standard, satellite, terrain).
-- Manual latitude and longitude input for precise marker placement.
+- Manual latitude and longitude input for marker placement.

-## Libraries Used
+## Libraries Used:

-The application utilizes the following libraries:

 - **react-native-maps**: For rendering the map and markers.
-- **geolib**: For calculating the distance between the source and destination.
+- **geolib**: For distance calculation.
-- **@react-native-community/geolocation**: For retrieving the user's current location.
+- **@react-native-community/geolocation**: For geolocation.
-- **lottie-react-native**: For displaying Lottie animations.
+- **lottie-react-native**: For animations.
-- **react-native-vector-icons**: For using icons in the app.
+- **react-native-vector-icons**: For icons.
-- **PermissionsAndroid**: For managing permissions on Android devices.

-## Project Setup
+## Setup

-### Prerequisites
+### Prerequisites:

-Ensure the following are installed on your machine:

-- Node.js (preferably the latest LTS version).
+- Node.js (LTS version).
 - React Native CLI.
 - Android Studio or Xcode (for iOS development).